-- In a pan, take 1 teaspoon of ghee.
-On very low heat, add red chili powder and salt.
+- In a pan, take one teaspoon of ghee.
+On very low heat, add red chilli powder and salt.
 Roast for 15 seconds.
 Then add fox nuts.
 Roast in low heat for 10-12 minutes till the fox nuts become crispy.
-In this step, the fox nuts will get nicely coated with ghee and spices.
+The fox nuts will get nicely coated with ghee and spices in this step.

 - Take it out and transfer it to a big mixing bowl.

-- In the same pan, take another teaspoon of ghee and fry peanuts and cashews.
-When done, take out and transfer to the same mixing bowl.
+- In the same pan, add another teaspoon of ghee and fry peanuts and cashews on low heat.
+When done, take them out and add them to the roasted foxnuts.

-- Now, take another teaspoon of ghee in the same pan, and fry dry coconut.
+- Now, put a teaspoon of ghee in the same pan, and fry dry coconut on low heat.
 When it turns slightly brown, add curry leaves.
 Transfer this mixture also into the mixing bowl.

-- Now take another teaspoon of ghee in the same pan and fry the finely chopped green chilies.
+- Now take another teaspoon of ghee in the same pan and, on low heat, fry finely chopped green chillies.
 Ensure no moisture is left in the chills, or it will make the namkeen soggy.
 Transfer to the mixing bowl.

-- In the mixing bowl, mix everything and add sugar and some more salt if needed.
+- In the mixing bowl, mix everything and add powdered sugar and some more salt if needed.

 - Mix everything and store in an air-tight jar.